3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 00000010  0a 1c 10 15 24 41 30 32  33 02 66 00 00 00 39 01  |....$A023.f...9.|
 ```

+Secure Boot Tool has support for signing loader binary, but it is disabled when
-So I tried signing with Secure Boot Tool instead, I had to dig through RockChip
-documentation to find out how to enable advanced panel - by pressing CTRL+R+K.
+program starts.
+I had to dig through RockChip documentation to find out how to
+enable it.
+Hint: press CTRL+R+K.

 ![Secure Boot Tool](/img/rk_secure_boot_tool.png)

-Signing with `Sign Loader` produced valid binary with correct header which loads
+Signing with Secure Boot Tool produced binary with a correct header.
+I can load
-into eFUSE Tool.
+it into eFUSE Tool also.
+Note that even though eFUSE Tool cannot load binaries
+built by `rk_sign_tool`, `rkdeveloptool` works with them just fine.

 ## Burning eFUSE

 This was the most dangerous part as I had only try.
-At that time I didn't know
+At that time, I didn't know
-how eFUSE Tool operates (and there is no documentation) - it burns only public
+how eFUSE Tool operates (as there is no documentation) - it burns only public
-key extracted from binary, or burns key and flashes binary onto eMMC? what will
+key extracted from binary, or burns key and flashes binary onto eMMC?
+What will
-happen if I get stuck with loader flashed onto eMMC but no U-Boot to load? does
+happen if I get stuck with loader flashed onto eMMC but no U-Boot to load?
+Does
-this tool work at all? will it burn correct key or some random trash? if fusing
+this tool work at all?
+Will it burn the correct key or some random trash?
+If
-succeeds will be MaskROM mode still available?
+fusing succeeds, will be MaskROM mode still available?

 RockChip always boots from SPI first, then eMMC, then SD card.
 There is no way
-to alter boot order on these SoCs and the only way to recover from freezing boot
+to alter boot order on these SoCs.
+The only way to recover from freezing boot is
-is to prevent BootROM from loading bootloader, this is usually done by shorting
+to prevent BootROM from loading bootloader; this is usually done by shorting
-eMMC clock to ground - BootROM is not able to load anything so it enters MaskROM
+eMMC clock to ground - BootROM is not able to load anything, so it enters
-mode.
+MaskROM mode.

 Firefly wiki has a page about
 [entering MaskROM](https://wiki.t-firefly.com/en/Firefly-RK3288/maskrom_mode.html),
-with photos showing where is eMMC clock exposed, the problem is that this does
+with photos showing where eMMC clock is exposed, but the problem is that this
-not match my board.
+does not match my board.

-This is how top part of my boards like, not testpoints here.
+This is how the top part of my board looks like, there are no test points here.

 ![Firefly RK3288 Front](/img/firefly_rk3288_front.jpg)